williameot/learn-react-progress/README.md

 ### `npm install`

+## Environment Variables

+Some environment variables such as api keys are stored in the .env file.<br>
-Page(s) that require api access will need to utilize .env in the root directory.
+Example: Page(s) that require api access will need to utilize .env in the root directory.<br>
 A sample env file, env-sample.txt, is stored in the root directory for reference.

+## API Keys Instruction

+1. Sign up to get an api key from https://fortniteapi.com/
+2. Input the api key as shown in the env-sample.txt file

 ## Available Scripts